science

 Natural vs. Synthetic Fragrance: Is One Better?

-This is where a lot of well-meaning skincare advice goes completely off the rails.
 The "natural good, synthetic bad" binary is not supported by the evidence.

 Decoding Labels: Fragrance-Free vs. Unscented vs. Essential Oils